 “Anything less and I would be worried that maybe the photographer isn’t insured or doesn’t have the correct experience/training to cover your day!”

 “£1,250-£3,000+ would make sure you are getting incredible service and peace of mind that your day will be captured beautifully.”

 “For a full day’s coverage, I would expect you to get 300-400 fully edited images, watermark-free on USB,” (Source: Hitched)

 What Can Affect Your Wedding Photography Price?

-Things to consider when booking suupliers on a budget: Location, Date/Day, Timings, digital only, questioning hiden costs.
+Things to consider when booking suppliers on a budget: Location, Date/Day, Timings, digital-only, questioning hidden costs.

-Location – A photographer will be cheaper if they have to travel less, definetly check out local services and see if any suit your style.
+Location – A photographer will be cheaper if they have to travel less, definitely check out local services and see if any suit your style.

 Your Wedding Date – If you marry in the off-season, i.e. the winter months, your photographer may be willing to do a special deal.
 In addition, the day of the week you marry on can also have an effect.
 Fridays and weekends are the most popular days to marry so your photographer may have some wiggle room if you marry mid-week.
 Many couples book their photographer at least a year in advance and some photographers offer a discount if you pay in full up-front so there’s no harm in asking.